2007 Indianapolis 500: Finish

 On the 151st lap, Marty Roth slid high in turn 1 and smacked the wall, and started an exciting sequence of events.
 The skies were darkening, and rain was fast approaching again, which would certainly end the race for good.
 Under the yellow, many leaders pit for tires and fuel, while some drivers, including Dario Franchitti and Scott Dixon, stayed out to gain track position.
 On the 156th lap, the field went back to green, however, in turn four, Tony Kanaan came up on the back of Jaques Lazier, sending Lazier into the wall, and sending Kanaan's car into a spin.
 He blew a tire and coasted into the pits.
 Moments later, the field assembled for what was expected to be the final restart before the rains came.
 Franchitti, working lap 163, held the lead into the backstretch.
 Behind him, Marco Andretti tangled with Dan Wheldon, and Andretti's car flipped down the backstretch.
 Buddy Rice was also involved.
 Before the track could be cleared, a heavy rainstorm fell on the track, and the race was called after 166 laps with Dario Franchitti declared the winner.
-A makeshift victory lane celebration was held indoors underneath the Pagoda, as had been done for Rice who also won in the rain in 2004.
+As was the case in 2004, victory lane celebrations were cancelled.
+Franchitti drove his car inside the Master Control Tower ("Pagoda") for victory ceremonies in an indoor setting, which is now established as the standard procedure in inclement weather.

-As of the 2022 race, this was the most recent "500" to be shortened by rain.
+As of the 2024 race, this was the most recent "500" to be shortened by rain.